Taking Action for Swifts

 - Raise awareness and appreciation of this amazing creature and its incredible feats

 |See this special note about looking after grounded or injured Swifts >>|

 Do you know where Swifts nest on the Isle of Man?

 We know that Ramsey, Peel, Port Erin, Port St Mary as well Douglas have been historical strongholds; however recent information is lacking, and we are keen to learn where else on the island there might be nesting Swifts.
-Please don’t worry about being precise with your numbers or dates; what’s crucial is where you suspects Swifts to have nested.
-Thank you for any help you can give.
+Please don't worry about being precise with your numbers or dates; what's crucial is where you suspects Swifts to have nested.

 Find out more about what you can do to help Swifts by visiting the Action for Swifts blog.